Kimble Anders

 Kimble Lynard Anders (born September 10, 1966) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Houston Cougars.

-Early years
+Early life

-He played college football at the University of Houston where he produced 261 carries for 1,359 yards and 16 TDs to go with 115 receptions for 1,718 and 11 scores.
+He played college football at the University of Houston where he produced 261 carries for 1,359 yards and 16 touchdowns to go with 115 receptions for 1,718 and 11 scores.

 Professional career

 Kimble was signed as an undrafted free agent by the Pittsburgh Steelers in 1990.
 In 1991, he was signed as a free agent by the Kansas City Chiefs.
 He played for the Chiefs throughout his career.
+On December 31, 1994 in a playoff game vs the Miami Dolphins, which the Chiefs ultimately lost 27-17, he caught a 57 yard touchdown pass from Joe Montana which wound up being the last touchdown pass of Montana's career.
 In 2022, the Chiefs announced he would be inducted into the team's Hall of Fame during the 2022 season.